-Standard Snapshot
+Standard snapshot

+Enough space for a full copy is allocated on the array, but no data is copied.

+If any source data blocks are changed, the original data blocks are first copied to the target allocations, and the pointers are remapped.
+The "copy-on-write" process is used.

+At time T_2 , a "virtual" copy of the source at T_0 is obtained by reading copied sections from the target allocations and non-copied sections from the source allocations.

-Creating a Standard Snapshot
+Figure 6 Creating a standard snapshot

-1. At time T_0 , storage capacity equal to that taken up by the source volumes concerned is allocated on the array for the target volumes.

-No data is copied from the source storage blocks.
+- 1. At time T0, storage capacity equal to that taken up by the source volumes concerned is allocated on the array for the target volumes. - No data is copied from the source storage blocks.
 Instead, pointers are mapped to the storage blocks holding the original data and the copy is completely virtual.
-From a host's perspective, however, a complete replica of the source volumes at time T_0 exists in the target volumes and it is ready for use.

-2. After snapshot creation, if T_0 source data needs to be updated, it is first copied to target storage blocks and pointers in the snapshot are remapped to these copies.
+From a host's perspective, however, a complete replica of the source volumes at time T0 exists in the target volumes and it is ready for use. - 2.
+After snapshot creation, if T_O source data needs to be updated, it is first copied to target storage blocks and pointers in the snapshot are remapped to these copies.
 Only then is the source data updated.

-This is known as "copy on write".

-3. The snapshot is now partly real (where source data has been copied) and partly virtual.
+This is known as "copy-on-write". - 3.
+The snapshot is now partly real (where source data has been copied) and partly virtual.
 When the replica is accessed, any previously copied data is read from the target storage blocks and any data that has not been copied is read from the source storage blocks.
-From a host's perspective, therefore, a complete replica of the source data at time T_0 still exists.
+From a host's perspective, therefore, a complete replica of the source data at time TO still exists.

-Characteristics of Standard Snapshots
+Characteristics of standard snapshots

 - The standard snapshot is not an independent duplicate of the original data.
 (It is however possible that in time, every single storage block in the source volume has been updated and therefore copied.) - Adequate space is guaranteed for the snapshot, even if all the data in the source volumes changes. - It is space-inefficient.
 Enough space is always reserved for all the data to be changed, though normally only part is used.
-While the snapshot exists, the rest of the reserved space cannot be used for any other purpose. - It is intended to be long-lived.
-Pre-allocation of storage ensures it never runs out of space on the array.
+While the snapshot exists, the rest of the reserved space cannot be used for any other purpose.

-Impact on Application Performance
+Impact on application performance

 When a backup system accesses the snapshot, it reads disk blocks from both the source volumes and the replica.
-Consequently both the application and the backup systems disk resources are used, which can result in the application performance degradation.
+Consequently, both the application and the backup systems disk resources are used, which results in the application performance degradation when the array is excessively loaded.